Scoring Guide

 Plate Discipline

 23 ptsContact rate is the single strongest predictor of getting a hit.
 Batters who put the ball in play give themselves a chance on every swing.
 K rate is inverted — lower strikeout rates score higher.
+Both are further adjusted by chase rate and whiff rate percentiles (see Discipline Adjustments below).

 Performance